On the Interplay between Human Label Variation and Model Fairness: Limitations

 We evaluate using soft evaluation metrics in all experiments.
 One could argue that this setup favours HLV training, so the comparisons with \methname{MV} are unfair.
-However, we note that previous HLV work has found that \methname{MV} outperforms many HLV training methods in this setup~\citep{kurniawan2025}, suggesting that the argument doesn't hold in practice.
+However, we note that previous work has found that \methname{MV} outperforms many HLV training methods in this setup~\citep{kurniawan2025}, suggesting that the argument does not hold in practice.

 Another limitation of our study is the exclusive use of English datasets.
 This is because of the scarcity of datasets that have both disaggregated annotations for HLV and instance attributes (e.g., cohort information) which are appropriate for fairness evaluation.
 However, we expect that our findings would generalise to non-English languages, as our experimental design is language-independent.
 We encourage future work to develop such datasets for non-English languages to test this empirically.